 It’s an easy issue to dismiss for those unaffected.
 Of course racism is the most destructive form of oppression to plague humankind but I say that it’s easy to dismiss because it’s constantly being disregarded.
-Racism is the norm and standing against it is “heroic”.
+Racism is often normalised since standing against it is seen as “heroic”.
 This shouldn’t be the case.
-Speaking against racism should be the norm and not an act of martyrdom.
+Speaking against racism should not be an act of martyrdom.
 Every time a blatantly, racially-fuelled incident occurs, a bunch of people have to say “BUT…”.
 The second you hear or spot this word, you know that the lived pain of an entire race will be brushed aside.
 “But…” is usually followed at some point by “not everything is about race”, “stop playing the race card” and “you’re just victimising yourself”.

 That is what white privilege is.
 It’s the privilege of being able to ignore and dismiss racism because it doesn’t affect you.
 It’s the privilege of only seeing it when you open your eyes and are not living it.
-It’s the privilege of being on the other side of the glass cage, being blissfully unaware of the person of colour who has to constantly prove themselves because the colour of their skin elicits harmful assumptions and stereotypes.
-It’s being unaware that a black person, no matter how rich or educated, is never quite seen as equal.
+It’s the privilege of being on the other side of the glass cage, blissfully unaware of the person of colour who has to prove themselves because the colour of their skin elicits harmful assumptions and stereotypes.
+It’s being unaware that a black person, no matter how rich or educated, may not quite be viewed as equal.